-Nestled into the side of the south Cornish coast between Looe and Seaton, Wild Futures’ Monkey Sanctuary has been offering a safe haven for monkeys since 1964.
-The Sanctuary cares for a range of different species of rescued monkeys, giving visitors an intimate insight to a working sanctuary and a chance to meet some of its amazing monkey residents and wildlife inhabitants.
+Set in beautiful woodland and nestled into the side of the south Cornish coast between Looe and Seaton, Wild Futures’ Monkey Sanctuary cares for a range of different species of rescued monkeys, giving visitors an intimate insight into a working sanctuary and a chance to meet some of its amazing monkey residents and wildlife inhabitants.

-Please note: The wearing of face masks is mandatory for the tour around the monkeys and in indoor spaces.
+Please note: The wearing of face coverings will remain mandatory when around the monkey enclosures and in any indoor spaces.
 (Medical and children under the age of 11 exemptions apply).

-Thank you for visiting the Sanctuary – your support is particularly important after 15 months of closed doors and no visitor income.
+Thank you for visiting the Sanctuary – your support is so important as the effects of the Covid-19 pandemic continue to have a huge financial impact on our charity.
 Your visit will be vital to us being able to continue rescuing and caring for monkeys in need.

 We look forward to seeing you soon!